cdapio/cdap/cdap-docs/examples-manual/source/examples/stream-conversion.rst

   $ examples/StreamConversion/bin/send-events.sh --events 10000 --delay 0.5

-You can now wait for the Workflow to run, after which you can query the partitions in the ``converted`` dataset::
+You can now wait for the workflow to run, after which you can query the partitions in the ``converted`` dataset::

   $ cdap-cli.sh execute \"show partitions dataset_converted\"